AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/req.rst

         be reported as never evaluated.

 5       The tool shall be able to handle arbitrarily complex decisions in any
-        context where they might appear.
+        controlling context where they might appear.
 ======  ======================================================================

 .. rubric:: Testing Strategy

 We validate all the DC rules based on three main subsets of testcases: